MugoDom/flask-data-collection-app/README.md

-# Flask Web Application with MongoDB, Data Processing, and AWS Deployment
+# Flask Web Data Collection Application

 This project demonstrates how to create a simple web application using **Flask** to collect user data, store it in **MongoDB**, and process the data using **Python** libraries, then visualize it.
 It also enmpossases the app deployment on **AWS EC2**.